Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

 Asymmetric behavior for flexural waves triggered by in-plane excitation is observed in the bilayer presented in Ref.~\cite{charara2021topological}, albeit with a significantly milder polarization signature.
 However, in that case, such asymmetry requires a direct in-plane strain activation of the polarized layer, and is completely lost when the excitation is prescribed out-of-plane.
-We repeat the experiments with the current bilayer using an out-of-plane force to test the robustness of the asymmetry achievable against changes in the excitation force.
+We repeat the experiments with the current bilayer using an out-of-plane tone burst to test the robustness of the asymmetry achievable against changes in the orientation of the excitation force (i.e., in-plane vs out-of-plane).
 We show the resulting wavefields and DFTs for excitations from the nonfloppy (Figs. \ref{fig:res900}I and J) and floppy (Figs. \ref{fig:res900}M and N) edges.
-The results are consistent with their in-plane excitation counterparts: the wavefield snapshots reveal a highly polarized response with displacement localization at the edge when we excite at the floppy edge, and propagation deep into the bulk for excitation at the nonfloppy edge.
+The results are consistent with their in-plane excitation counterparts: the wavefield snapshots reveal a highly polarized response with displacement localized to the edge when we excite at the floppy edge, and propagation deep into the bulk for excitation at the nonfloppy edge.
 Again, the DFT plots confirm this dichotomy of the mode activation.
 The magnitude of this result can be truly appreciated by recalling that the topological character of the bilayer stems from the geometry of its two kagome layers.
 The dichotomous behavior between the edges documented in Fig. \ref{fig:res900} confirms that the coupling provided by the interlayer connections is very effective in transferring the topological character to the flexural modes, yielding omnimodal polarization encompassing both in-plane and out-of-plane behavior.
-The results are again confirmed by full scale numerical simulations (Figs. \ref{fig:res900}K, L, O, and P), with the DFTs showing, even more clearly in this case, topological polarization of the edge modes.
+The results are again confirmed by full-scale numerical simulations (Figs. \ref{fig:res900}K, L, O, and P), with the DFTs showing, even more clearly in this case, topological polarization of the edge modes.